 Saul Morgenstern, Co-Chair of the firm’s Antitrust practice, litigates complex disputes, class actions and multi-jurisdictional cases before US federal and state courts, international arbitral tribunals, the Federal Trade Commission and the US International Trade Commission, and represents clients in US Government, State and foreign investigations.
 He also advises companies with respect to the antitrust implications of mergers, acquisitions, joint ventures, trade association activities, distribution and pricing programs and other aspects of competitor and customer relations.
 Saul has represented clients across a broad spectrum of industries, including the chemical, computer hardware and software, energy, entertainment, insurance, financial, leisure, luxury consumer goods, pharmaceutical, publishing, real estate, telecommunications and toy industries.

-Saul has repeatedly been recognized in Chambers USA: America’s Leading Lawyers for Business, which most recently quoted clients who describe him as “a ‘wonderful antitrust advocate’ and a ‘great strategist and technician’” (2014).
-Previously Chambers recognized him for his “‘excellent legal expertise and pragmatic counseling style’” (2013), as “business-focused in his advice, which is really appreciated and he helps guide us through all the gray areas” (2012), as a “much admired . . . experienced attorney with a strong, substantive practice” (2011), as offering expertise “with clients in a wide range of industries, including pharmaceutical, publishing, semi-conductor and retail” (2009) and for his ability “to ‘bring about a compromise between parties in tricky stand-off situations,’” observing that “[t]his skill is a result of the ‘excellent strategies he plans after carefully and thoroughly considering the issues’” (2008).
+Saul has repeatedly been recognized in Chambers USA: America’s Leading Lawyers for Business, which most recently quoted clients who describe him as “extremely knowledgeable and experienced,” “superb” and as having the “ability to analyze problems and then explain them in as much or as little detail and complexity as is needed to address his audience” (2015).
+Previously Chambers recognized him as “a ‘wonderful antitrust advocate’ and a ‘great strategist and technician’” (2014), for his “‘excellent legal expertise and pragmatic counseling style’” (2013), as “business-focused in his advice, which is really appreciated and he helps guide us through all the gray areas” (2012), as a “much admired . . . experienced attorney with a strong, substantive practice” (2011), as offering expertise “with clients in a wide range of industries, including pharmaceutical, publishing, semi-conductor and retail” (2009) and for his ability “to ‘bring about a compromise between parties in tricky stand-off situations,’” observing that “[t]his skill is a result of the ‘excellent strategies he plans after carefully and thoroughly considering the issues’” (2008).

 The Bookhouse of Stuyvesant Plaza, et al. v.
 Amazon.com et al. Successfully defended Penguin Random House LLC in class action complaint brought in the US District Court for the Southern District of New York by retail booksellers, alleging that Amazon.com and major publishers of electronic books conspired to prevent retail booksellers from selling electronic books by agreeing to use digital rights management software proprietary to Amazon, which prevents Kindle owners from purchasing electronic books from sources other than Amazon.
 On a motion to dismiss, obtained dismissal with prejudice of all claims against defendant publishers.